New Material Under Review

 Aubrey Harris was also known to Captain Charlie May of 22nd Battalion.
 For unknown reasons Charlie referred to Aubrey as ‘Bottom’ or ‘Bum’ Harris and described him being the Battalion Bombing Officer and providing a demonstration of Trench Mortars.(Credit Gerry Harrison).

 Captain Stanley Kenworthy MiD (C Coy.
 17th) KIA 1/7/16 Montauban.
 Preparatory Master 1909-1914, Grad.
 Queen’s College, Oxford.
 Preparatory Master at Merchiston.
 Commissioned 2/Lt 19/9/1914.
 Captain Stanley Kenworthy had died in the assault.
 As a former pupil of St Bees, it is poignant Stanley’s last resting place is also Dantzig Alley, with former St Bees Master, Captain Ford of A Company.
-Stanley was 32 when he died and left behind his wife Dinah T Kenworthy and father John Dalziel Kenworthy, of Seacroft, St. Bees, Cumberland.
+Stanley was 32 when he died and left behind his mother Dinah T Kenworthy and father John Dalziel Kenworthy, of Seacroft, St. Bees, Cumberland.
 Stanley played cricket & rugby for St Bees, Queen’s College, Cumberland & Cheshire and cricket for Edinburgh Nomads.
 He was Mentioned in Douglas Haig’s Despatch of 16 June 1916.

 2nd Lieutenant James Dunlop Kirkwood.
 (A Coy.
 17th) Born 11/11/1885.
 Pupil 1899- April 1903.
 Inmate for 1901 Census, born Peterborough 1885.
 Forest Supervisor, formerly Department for the Interior, Ottawa.
 Commissioned 2nd Lieut.
 5/1/1915.
 Left the battalion with shell shock.
 Died in 1937.